top of page

 1. Routine Overload

 New carpools, extracurricular activities, early wake-ups, and packed evenings can make even organized adults feel stretched thin.
+The sudden influx of responsibilities can lead to feelings of anxiety.

 2. Pressure to “Get It Right”

 Parents often feel responsible for making sure every supply is bought, every lunch is packed, and every transition goes smoothly—adding extra emotional weight.
+This pressure can be overwhelming and lead to anxiety.

 3. Academic and Social Worries

 Many parents worry about how their child will handle a new teacher, class, or peer group.
 Teachers and school staff experience their own pressures with fresh classrooms and expectations.
+These worries can compound anxiety for adults.

 4. Seasonal Shifts

 The end of summer can bring a bittersweet feeling.
 Losing long days and vacation freedom can subtly affect mood, contributing to anxiety.
+This seasonal shift can be difficult for many adults to navigate.

 Coping Strategies